ABOUT LADA INTEGRATIVE PRACTICES

 Carmela Capinpin, MSW, ASW

-Carmela (she/her) collaborates with clients to cultivate a healing process rooted in dignity, compassion, & radical acceptance, as they navigate grief & life transitions related to death & loss, trauma & trauma responses, family & relational dynamics, and academic & professional challenges.
+Carmela (she/her) collaborates with clients to cultivate a healing process rooted in dignity, compassion, and radical acceptance, as they navigate grief and life transitions related to death and loss, trauma and trauma responses, family and relational dynamics, and academic and professional challenges.

-As an immigrant woman of color with a background in community organizing, Carmela applies an intersectional analysis of transgenerational trauma & systemic violence while supporting clients in exploring their multitude of parts.
-Carmela's work is guided by her belief in the power of collective healing, and her dedication to centering autonomy & inherent wisdom, witnessing & sharing what may feel unbearable, and imagining futures full of possibility.
+As an immigrant woman of color with a background in community organizing, Carmela applies an intersectional analysis of transgenerational trauma and systemic violence while supporting clients in exploring their multitude of parts.
+Carmela's work is guided by her belief in the power of collective healing, and her dedication to centering autonomy and inherent wisdom, witnessing and sharing what may feel unbearable, and imagining futures full of possibility.

-She incorporates trauma-informed practices such as EMDR, IFS, relational & psychodynamic exploration for survivors, and yoga & mindfulness techniques.
+She incorporates trauma-informed practices such as EMDR, IFS, relational and psychodynamic exploration for survivors, as well as yoga and mindfulness techniques.
 Born in the Philippines and raised in California, Carmela received her BA at UCSD, and her MSW at UCLA.
-She enjoys spending time with family & friends, reading, and discovering new ice cream flavors.
+She enjoys spending time with family and friends, reading, and discovering new ice cream flavors.

 Our Collaborators